Table of Contents

 How thick or thin your packaging is can have an impact on its durability, protectiveness, and aesthetic appeal.

-Understanding package thickness and the different factors that need to be considered can help you design effective packaging that works for your needs.
+Understanding package thickness and the different factors that need to be considered can help you design effective packaging that works for your product needs.

-We’ll look at key terms used to describe packaging thickness, the unit systems used, how to convert and compare units and weight and how that impacts your overall packaging.
+We’ll look at key terms used to describe packaging thickness, the unit systems used, how to convert and compare units and weight as well as how that impacts your overall packaging.

 We’ll first look at some definitions to help you understand how to determine cardboard thickness for packaging.

 What are GSM unit and PT unit?

-First things first, the common terms you’ll hear around packaging thickness are points, and GSM so let’s break those down.
+First things first, the common terms you’ll hear around packaging thickness are PT and GSM so let’s break those down.

 PT stands for point and GSM stands for grams per square meter.

-If you’re thinking about GSM vs. PT, both terms are used to measure the packaging thickness and to determine how much material stock is needed to create packaging tailored to your proWducts’ needs.
+If you’re thinking about GSM vs. PT, both terms are used to measure the packaging thickness and to determine how much material stock is needed to create packaging tailored to your products’ needs.

 Another measurement you’ll find is lb or pounds of the weight of the paper.

 This is measured by using one ream (i.e., 500 sheets) prior to it being cut.

 These are the basic units used in the context of packaging thickness.

 We’ll now take a closer look at each one individually to help differentiate between GSM and PT.

 The Point System (PT)

-As we’ve discussed before, points are used as a way to demonstrate the thickness of a sheet of paper, including packaging corrugated paper and thickness.
+As we’ve discussed before, points are used as a way to demonstrate the thickness of a sheet of paper, including packaging corrugated paper.

 The thickness is measured using calipers, with each point representing 1/1000th of an inch.

 As you browse packaging options, you’ll see that many use the point system to describe the thickness, such as 8 pt and going up to 16 pt.

 The measurement that you see can help you determine how thick the stock is and gives you a better idea of the protective qualities it has to offer.